 Tortoises and Fireworks

-If you’re going to have a bonfire, remember to check that your tortoise isn’t hiding in it first.
+If its bonfire night, and you're planning on having a bonfire, remember to check that your tortoise isn’t hiding in it first.
 Tortoises love to burrow, and as well as hiding in piles of logs, they will also burrow into compost heaps and even the ground itself.

 If you plan to let off fireworks, or have a bonfire, ensure your tortoise is safe and sound first.